About us

 Our leadership team

-Our leadership team is made up of four business area leaders and our CEO.Below is our Executive Team, led by CEO Colin Smith.
+Our leadership team is made up of five business areas and is led by our CEO, Colin Smith.

-Grants and Community Development, led by General Manager Lorna Pritchard.
-Responsible for grant-making and community development activities.
+Grants and Community Development, led by General Manager Lorna Pritchard, are responsible for grant-making and community development activities.

-Lotteries, led by General Manager Shawn Holloway.
-Responsible for leading marketing, sales, operational support, business and game development, and key lottery projects.
+Lotteries, led by General Manager Shawn Holloway, are responsible for leading marketing, sales, operational support, business and game development, and key lottery projects.

-Corporate Services, led by A/General Manager Stella Rapanaro.
-Responsible for financial and information services, contract management and building facilities.
+Corporate Services, led by Acting General Manager Stella Rapanaro, are responsible for financial and information services, contract management, and building facilities.

-People and Culture, led by Director People and Culture, Maxine Mincham.
-Responsible for human resource controls and reporting.
+People and Culture, led by Director People and Culture, Maxine Mincham, are responsible for human resource controls and reporting.

-Technology Services, led by Chief Information Officer Caroline Niewiarowski-Fish.
-Responsible for delivering and managing the technology needs of Lotterywest as an organisation, including strategic planning, digital development and the operation of the lottery system as well as all other internal technologies and applications, in addition to delivering digital lottery gaming solutions to the wider public and support to the greater retail network.
+Technology Services, led by Acting Chief Information Officer Ms Mariela Millington, are responsible for delivering and managing the technology needs of Lotterywest as an organisation, including strategic planning, digital development and the operation of the lottery system as well as all other internal technologies and applications, in addition to delivering digital lottery gaming solutions to the wider public and support to the greater retail network.

 Our strategies, plans, publications and reports